Patric-Cannedy/Bungie-Project-Backend/README.md

 ## Setup
 Download or Clone the repo
 `npm install` to install all dependencies
-The app backend will start with the command `npx nodemon app.js` and runs on port 3000 Once a request is made from the front end it will log what its doing inside the console.
+The app backend will start with the command `npx nodemon app.js` and runs on port 3000 at `localhost:3000` Once a request is made from the front end it will log what its doing inside the console.

 ## My Approach and Reflections